- 1 hr ago Dog Bite: From First Aid Treatment To Preventing It, Here's All You Need To Know

 On Wednesdays, the devotees of Lord Ganesha go to the temples and worship him.
 So, here is a list of the things that one could offer to Lord Ganesha, which are said to be his most favourite, take a look.

-Lord Ganesha loves the Dhruv grass.
+Lord Ganesha loves the Durva grass.
 The idols of Lord Ganesha have green grass on the right hand side.
-The grass that has three blades are offered to Him, especially, and are placed on Ganesha's right hand.
+The grass that has three blades are offered to him, especially, and are placed on Ganesha's right hand.

 Shankh, also referred to as the conch shell, is another favourite of Lord Ganesh.
 The conch shell is required for almost all the Hindu rituals and ceremonies.
 The sound that comes out from the conch shell is considered to be very holy.
 This is why the conch shell is blown three times during any auspicious ceremony.
 Lord Ganesha has four hands, and he holds a Shankh in one hand.